 The sheer number of training groups (and the number of coaches) in Austin is astounding.
-A partial list includes Austin and Round Rock Fit, Al’s Ship of Fools, Galloway Austin, Gilbert’s Gazelles and the biggest by far, Rogue Training Systems.
+A partial list includes Austin and Round Rock Fit, Gilbert’s Gazelles and the biggest by far, Rogue Training Systems.
 Also, several of the best running stores in the area such as Luke’s Locker, Hill Country Running and Texas Running Company also offer their own training programs.
 In addition, there are a few ad hoc groups such as Team Mac (Mac Allen’s group) scattered around the Austin area as well as several personal coaches.

 Each group offers a little something different and caters to a certain running demographic, but the common purpose of all the groups is camaraderie, structured training schedules, speed workouts and hydration support on long runs.
 Most of the groups are just getting started for the fall semester, but some training groups meet year ‘round and target major events such as the Chicago Marathon, Boston or New York.